Primary schools (3-11 yrs)

 - supporting learning reviews, interpretation of data and other forms of self-evaluation as requested by schools and the Trust

-- ensuring the coaching or mentoring of new Headteachers
+- ensuring the coaching or mentoring of new and existing Headteachers

 - supporting delivery of plans to enhance teaching and learning, and wider support for students